 - Instead of thinking about the probability of failure, consider the probability of adjustment.
 If things are not going your way, then you’ll have time to adapt your drawdown strategy to avoid a disaster.
 You’ll have the option to rachet your spending up and down based on your flexibility and the performance of the market.

 - Consider setting up guardrails for your drawdown strategy.
-Typically, Micheal starts at a percentage point in either direction.
+Typically, Michael starts at a percentage point in either direction.
 If you hit a guardrail, then you will need to adjust your spending accordingly.

 - As you build a portfolio, realize that a more diversified portfolio is better able to handle the ups and downs of the market.

-- In Purple’s case study, Micheal feels very confident that she will be able to successfully navigate the drawdown to pull out what she needs.
+- In Purple’s case study, Michael feels very confident that she will be able to successfully navigate the drawdown to pull out what she needs.